-4.4.
-Substantial involvement.
-Accredited Specialists must show that, in the 2 years prior to application for reaccreditation, they have been engaged in full-time practice in the practice area for which specialist reaccreditation is sought by having dedicated a minimum billable amount of S\$200,000 or 450 billable hours1 a year to the said practice area.
+Substantial involvement

 - 4.5.
-As part of their substantial involvement in B&C law, Accredited Specialists must have been involved in a trial, arbitration or binding adjudication or statutory adjudication at least as second chair, and/or performed front-end work which can include but is not limited to detailed review, drafting and preparation of construction contracts and tenders. - 4.6.
-If they have been involved only in front-end work, whether this criterion is met shall depend on the complexity of the work done. - 4.7.
-Continuing professional development (CPD).
-In the 2 years prior to application for reaccreditation, Accredited Specialists must have accumulated at least 6 public and/or private CPD points a year in the practice area for which specialist reaccreditation is sought, 3 of which must be public CPD points. - 4.8.
-Panel interview.
+For legal practitioners: Accredited Specialists must show that, in the 2 years prior to application for reaccreditation, they have been engaged in full-time practice in the practice area for which specialist reaccreditation is sought by having dedicated a minimum billable amount of \$\$200,000 or 450 billable hours1 a year to the said practice area. - 4.6.
+For inhouse counsel: Accredited Specialists must show that, in the immediate 2 years prior to application, they have been engaged in full-time legal work in the said practice area. - 4.7.
+For legal practitioners: As part of their substantial involvement, Accredited Specialists must have been involved in a trial or arbitration at least as second chair, and/or performed front-end work which can include but is not limited to detailed review, drafting and preparation of contracts. - 4.8.
+If they have been involved only in front-end work, whether this criterion is met shall depend on the complexity of the work done.

+Continuing professional development (CPD)

+4.9.
+In the 2 years prior to application for reaccreditation, Accredited Specialists must have accumulated at least 6 public and/or private CPD points a year in the practice area for which specialist reaccreditation is sought, 3 of which must be public CPD points.

+1 There is no correlation between the billable amounts and billable hours.

+Panel interview

+4.10.
 Accredited Specialists may be subject to a panel interview which revolves around their legal practice as a specialist in the 2 years prior to application for reaccreditation, as detailed in the application form, and developments in the law.